guyycodes/Kubernetes_from_scratch/Readme.md

     -   Stable internet connection for downloading required components
     -   Private network connectivity between all nodes in the cluster
+    -   A free account with Docker & Dockerhub
 -   Other Tools and Dependencies:

     -   `kubectl` (Kubernetes command-line tool)